tdeso/avalanche_setup/README.md

 * You will then be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
 It will be set to 'America/New_York' if you do not specify a value.

 * You will be asked if you want to enable automatic node updates.

-# Supported versions
-This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.

 # Credits
 This uses a slighlty modified version of a VPS setup script taken from [ubuntu-server-setup]https://github.com/jasonheecs/ubuntu-server-setup.